ppgcourseUB/ppgcourse2023/Species_delimitation.M_A_ARNEDO/Readme.md

 quit()
 ```

-After doing that, you can now submmit the job using the script *gmyc.run*:
+After doing that, you can now submit the job using the script *gmyc.run*:

 ```bash
 #!/bin/bash